 The Importance of Consistency

-When it comes to food, consistency is critical.
+Consistency is critical when it comes to food.
 Over time, even small changes to your food can significantly impact your health.
 If you make mistakes sometimes, don’t let them get you down.
 What counts most is how you eat generally.

 Conclusion

-You need to know about the six most essential nutrients to take charge of your health.
-You can ensure your body has everything it needs to grow by eating a range of foods high in these nutrients and keeping your diet healthy.
+To take charge of your health, you need to know about the six most essential nutrients.
+By eating a range of foods high in these nutrients and keeping your diet healthy, you can ensure your body has everything it needs to grow.

 Being healthy is a journey that lasts a lifetime, and it’s one that you should take.
 Your choices will affect your health tomorrow, so use today to learn, change, and feed your body the critical six.